-Critical Futures is an overarching programme that draws in a number of research agendas supported by AMPS: housing, health, cities, communities and sustainability.
-In each of these areas we support the research of academics focused on issues such as affordable housing, accessible design, healthy cities, urban growth, community design, social justice and environmental sustainability.
+Critical Futures is an overarching programme that draws in a number of research agendas supported by AMPS: housing, health, cities, heritage, communities and sustainability.
+In each of these areas we support the research of academics focused on issues such as affordable housing, accessible design, healthy cities, architectural conservation, cultural heritage, urban growth, community design, social justice and environmental sustainability.
 Reflecting the interdisciplinary focus of the AMPS approach we seek to interconnect research groups and projects in each of these areas.

 Housing – Critical Futures responds to a global ‘crisis’ in affordable housing provision.
 It examines dichotomies such as the chronic shortage of affordable housing in London, the displacement of long-standing communities in urbanising China and civil unrest around housing in São Paulo.
 Health – Critical Futures engages with global issues such as healthy cities, walkable neighbourhoods, accessible design, design for life, COVID-19 and public spaces, ‘sick building’ research and more.
 Cities – Critical Futures reflects the UN World Urbanization Prospects reflecting concerns about growing urbanisation, informal development, urban sprawl, regeneration and the future of post-industrial cities across Europe and North America.